nijynot/shamir/README.md

 ##### `k`
 Type: `Number`

-The minumum amount of shares required to reconstruct the secret.
+The minimum amount of shares required to reconstruct the secret.

 ##### `prime`
 Type: `String` or `Number`

 A prime number.
+Must be greater than `secret`.

 ### `shamir.combine(shares, prime)`
 ##### `shares`